gloriakim-cs-projects/2020-flutter-Pace-Planet-coding/README.md

 - **Benefits:** VA sounds cool.
 Samll enough to use VA for the first-time.
 Sounds fun.
 Use Google Cloud.
 - **Drawbacks:** Similar apps already available

+**9. AR: Seed the Planet**

+Place the seed and it will grow a tree that will bear fruits (planets).
+You can pick the planets and place them around you.
+- **Requirements:** Unity
+- **Benefits:** Sounds fun!
+AR sounds cool.
+Maybe manageable to finish on time.
+- **Drawback:** I have no idea where to start.
+May not be a safe project to finish.

 ### Trashed Ideas